 The Verdant Community Wellness Center is currently CLOSED.

-The Verdant Health Commission continues to monitor the coronavirus (COVID-19) health outbreak, closely following the updates and guidance from public health experts with the Snohomish Health District.
-It is important to know that there have been no known cases of COVID-19 connected to the Verdant Community Wellness Center.
-But with the safety of our program participants, community, and staff foremost in our minds, we are following the recommendation of the Snohomish Health District and have cancelled all classes, programs, and services scheduled to take place at the Verdant Community Wellness Center through April 30, 2020, and we are currently closed.
+The Verdant Health Commission continues to monitor the coronavirus (COVID-19) health crisis, closely following the updates and guidance from public health experts with the Snohomish Health District, Washington State Department of Health, and the Governor’s Office.
+We have cancelled all classes, programs, and services scheduled to take place at the Verdant Community Wellness Center through May 31, 2020, and we are currently closed.

-We will continue to monitor the situation and will make decisions regarding our re-opening date in late March.
+We will continue to monitor the situation and will make decisions regarding our re-opening date as the circumstances change.

 If you need assistance with services from the following partners, please contact them directly: